-The minor in finance is intended to provide supplemental coursework in finance to complement a student's major area of study in a different discipline at The College at Brockport.
+The minor in finance is intended to provide supplemental coursework in finance to complement a student's major area of study in a different discipline at SUNY Brockport.
 The minor in finance provides fine preparation for students majoring in mathematics, for example, who are planning to take the actuary exam but are not majoring in a business discipline.

 Admission to the Program